🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 1. Regulatory & Certification Requirements

-Regulatory compliance is one of the biggest hurdles in BLE development.
-Depending on the country and product category, a BLE-enabled device may need to pass multiple certification processes, including:
+Regulatory compliance is one of the biggest hurdles in Bluetooth LE development.
+Depending on the country and product category, a Bluetooth LE-enabled device may need to pass multiple certification processes, including:

 A pre-certified module simplifies regulatory compliance significantly.
 Since the RF section, antenna, and transceiver are already tested and approved, the host product typically only needs minimal EMC (Electromagnetic Compatibility) testing.
 This can save thousands of dollars and months of testing time!